 The Royal Gorge Field Office (RGFO) contains all of eastern Colorado and constitutes over half of the land area in the state.
 Administratively, the RGFO is part of the BLM Colorado Rocky Mountain District and manages approximately 658,200 surface acres and 3,311,900 acres of federal minerals.
 Nearly 81% of the federal mineral estate is underneath private or State-owned surface, which is otherwise known as split estate.
-In June 2015, the BLM published a notice of intent (NOI) in the Federal Register, initiating the planning process to revise the 1986 Northeast Resource Management Plan (RMP) (BLM, 1986) and 1996 Royal Gorge Resource Area RMP (BLM, 1996) and consolidate the revisions into one resource management plan/environmental impact statement (RMP/EIS).
-The ROD for the updated Eastern Colorado RMP is anticipated in FY 2024.
+In June 2015, the BLM published a notice of intent (NOI) in the Federal Register, initiating the planning process to revise the 1986 Northeast Resource Management Plan (RMP) (BLM 1986) and 1996 Royal Gorge Resource Area RMP (BLM 1996) and consolidate the revisions into one resource management plan/environmental impact statement (RMP/EIS).
+The updated Eastern Colorado RMP was completed in 2024.